centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/overview.md

 * Pollers, which do the actual monitoring.

-* A VIP, to which the pollers send the data, so that the VIP can forward the data to the current active node.
+* A VIP to which the pollers send the data, so that the VIP can forward the data to the current active central node.

-* Remote, replicated databases.
+* A VIP to which the active central node sends the data, so that the VIP can forward the data to the current active database node.

 ![image](../../assets/integrations/centreon-ha/centreon-ha.png)

 ## How does the HA cluster work?

-In an HA cluster, all processes ("resources") are managed by the clustering tools (Pacemaker and Corosync).
+In a Centreon HA cluster, all processes ("resources") are managed by the clustering tools (Pacemaker and Corosync).

 1. Everything is OK : Node 1 (the current active node) receives data from the pollers, and all relevant files are synchronized by a dedicated script  (**centreon_central_sync**) onto node 2 (the current passive node) so that the passive node is ready to become the active node at all times.
 2. An incident occurs and node 1 (the active node) goes down.